Attractions & Entertainment

 In 1986 The Everly Brothers were among the first ten artists inducted into the Rock and Roll Hall of Fame.
 That same year July 5th they returned to their boyhood home in Shenandoah and played to a crowd of 8,500 in a home coming concert at the Depot with parade, street dedication, and class reunion.

 Concert fees were donated to the Everly Family Scholarship Fund which gives scholarships to middle and high school students in Shenandoah each year.
 In 2006 their childhood home was removed from its original site on 6th Ave. and continues to be restored.
 2010 Shenfest dedicated the present location downtown, 800 W. Sheridan Avenue.
-Concerts are held at the house and other historic locations in Shenandoah each year at Shenfest, the 4th Saturday in September, to honor and remember the Everly Brothers and keep the music alive.
+Concerts are often held at the house and other historic locations in Shenandoah each year at Shenfest, the 4th Saturday in September and the 3rd Saturday in June during Everly Family Heritage Day, to honor and remember the Everly Brothers and keep the music alive.
 To help with restoration send contributions to Greater Shenandoah Foundation at the chamber address.

 The family moved to Knoxville, Tennessee in September 1953, and transitioned into a duo act at the mentorship of Chet Atkins.
 Atkins engineered a chance for the Everly Brothers to record for Columbia Records in early 1956.
 This was their 1st and only single for the label "Keep A' Lovin' Me".
 Atkins introduced them to Wesley Rose of Acuff-Rose music publishers.
 They signed as Acuff-Rose song writers in 1956.
 By early 1957 they also signed with Cadence Records.
 A string of hits followed: "Bye Bye Love", "Wake Up Little Susie", "All I have to do is Dream", "Claudette", "Bird Dog", "Cathy's Clown", "Walk Right Back", "Ebony Eyes", "When Will I Be Loved", "Crying in the Rain", "That's Old Fashioned".